marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

  * associate classes to DE and discard the elements that are not mapped to OCDM
  * remove prov folder pa.txt
  * refactor the URI patter for all the entities that need the prefix
+ * method for associating titles to sections and not only
+ * annotation / citation .. annotations have incremental numbers!
+ * ci modify support find_paths() for ci

 ## PLAN